MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Deep Isometric Learning for Visual Recognition. [[paper]](https://arxiv.org/abs/2006.16992) [[code]](https://github.com/HaozhiQi/ISONet)
+  - Haozhi Qi, Chong You, Xiaolong Wang, Yi Ma, Jitendra Malik. *ICML 2020*
+  - Digest: This paper shows that deep vanilla ConvNets without normalization nor skip connections can also be trained to achieve surprisingly good performance on standard image recognition benchmarks.
+This is achieved by enforcing the convolution kernels to be near isometric during initialization and training, as well as by using a variant of ReLU that is shifted towards being isometric.

 - Proper Network Interpretability Helps Adversarial Robustness in Classification. [[paper]](https://arxiv.org/abs/2006.14748) [[code]](https://github.com/AkhilanB/Proper-Interpretability)
   - Akhilan Boopathy, Sijia Liu, Gaoyuan Zhang, Cynthia Liu, Pin-Yu Chen, Shiyu Chang, Luca Daniel. *ICML 2020*
   - Digest: In this paper, we theoretically show that with a proper measurement of interpretation, it is actually difficult to prevent prediction-evasion adversarial attacks from causing interpretation discrepancy, as confirmed by experiments on MNIST, CIFAR-10 and Restricted ImageNet.